 Developer ScenarioHassan is a researcher at ABC University.
 He developed a mobile application for collaborative annotation of lecture videos.
 He is interested in using the open learning analytics platform to analyze the social interactions of the application’s users.
 Based on the data model specification and guidelines provided by the open learning

-- Explore the learning event data stored in the LCDM format.
+- Explore the learning activities data stored in the Learning Context Data Model (LCDM) format.

 - Select an appropriate dataset for the indicator.